-In the process we dilute and weaken our emotional health by turning love into a commodity, like something we eat, or wear, or exploit to beautify the surface.
+In the process, we dilute and weaken our emotional health by turning love into a commodity, like something we eat, wear, or exploit to beautify the surface.

 On a more personal level, the word love isn't enough for us.
 We fall in love but have no rational need for it.
 Love brings with it the unknown, where we discover delights and profound fears.

 Atwood's poem contrasts the conscious expression of love with our subconscious - we don't know why we fall in love for example - and leaves the reader to conclude one way or the other.

 Love is undoubtedly complex, which is why the ancient Greeks had six variants on a theme, from philia through Eros to philantia, and why we're still trying to find that perfect, unreachable definition.